Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

 \subsection{Camera Calibration}

-Camera calibration refers to the process of determining extrinsic and intrinsic camera parameters with the goal of undistorting the cameras and establishing the relative positioning and alignment of the cameras with respect to each other, see Fig.~\ref{fig:3DCameraPoses}.
-Camera calibration was performed after each imaging experiment using an $8\stimes10$ ChArUco calibration target with a 4 mm checkerboard pattern and ArUco fiducial markers in each of the black squares \cite{GarridoJurado2014}.
+Camera calibration refers to the process of determining extrinsic and intrinsic camera parameters with the goal of undistorting the cameras and establishing the relative positioning and alignment of the cameras with respect to each other.
+We used multical to perform the camera calibrations \cite{multical}.
+Camera calibration was performed after each imaging experiment using an $8\times10$ ChArUco calibration target with a 4 mm checkerboard pattern and ArUco fiducial markers in each of the black squares \cite{GarridoJurado2014}, see also Fig.~\ref{fig:SupplementCalibration}.
 We manually positioned and rotated the calibration target within the imaging chamber and took a full set of images per pose of the target with all cameras simultaneously.
 The target was typically observable by at least 2-3 cameras.
 The calibration procedure required typically 30-100 of image sets in total, while at least 2-3 sets needed to be taken for each camera.
 With both the extrinsic and intrinsic camera parameters, we are able to transform a 3D world coordinate to an image coordinate, but for the transformation to be accurate we must account for camera distortion.
-In addition to the camera's inherent distortion, the refraction from the light passing from water to glass to air introduces significant additional distortion.
+In addition to the camera's inherent distortion, the refraction from the light passing from water to glass to air introduces additional distortion.
 Kwon et al. showed that the refraction error can be accounted for using standard camera distortion calibration \cite{Kwon1999}.
-We used multical to perform the camera calibrations \cite{multical}.